reed9999/slowgames/few_acres_of_snow/site/user-interface-notes.md

 which became TEST_BED below, 4th move switched from »Ì°²¶,½Í   to   ½Í,»Ì°²   which is almost switching the two.

+Whatever it was, it seemed to parse OK as

+('uk',
+ ["settle: Halifax; Pemaquid; Norfolk; St. Mary's", 'money from: New York'])

 # General observations on the JS UI
 The first interesting elements are naturally the top row indicators of things like fortresses left:
 ```html